3 Common Chart of Accounts

 Cost Centre Codes are alphanumeric and are broadly organised to identify the following at the top level:

 Cost centre codes together with account codes (see 3.2.2) underpin the F1 reporting process.
 When applied in conjunction with the Business Rules, it streamlines reporting of financial information to DH in terms of cost centre / program level.
+From 1 July 2015 the cost centre reports will be available by logging on to the Healthcollect website.

 Account Codes are numeric and are used for identifying revenues, expenses, assets, liabilities and equity in reporting financial information to DH.
 Only valid account codes and account code ranges are transmissible.
+From 1 July 2015 the account code reports will be available by logging on to the Healthcollect website.

 The Transmissable Account Codes and Transmissable Cost Centre Codes are complete lists of all valid Account codes and Cost Centre codes.
 They are used by the CCOA data import facility to ensure all submitted Account Codes and Cost Centre codes are valid.
 If the code is listed it is transmissible.
 A code checker (see 3.4) is available to ensure that the account code and cost centre code combinations are valid.
+From 1 July 2015 the transmissible account codes and transmissible cost centre lists will be available by logging on to the Healthcollect website.

 This document provides identity at entity and campus level.
 This enables reporting of financial information at these levels.
 Related to putting together trial balance.